ttoommxx/grammafy/README.md

 The script computes the following instructions:
 1) Everything written before `\begin{document}` is immediately removed.
-2) After such a command, the script unpacks all the included tex files and turns the tex file into a big string (SOURCE).
+2) After such a command, the script unpacks all the included tex files and turns the tex file into a big string (source).
 3) It starts scanning for certain symbols, which I call interactives:
 ```
 ("\\","{","}","$","%","~")
 ```
-4) If it finds any of the above, it everything to the output file (CLEAN), and executes an action depending on the symbol.
+4) If it finds any of the above, it everything to the output file (clean), and executes an action depending on the symbol.
 5) If the special character ``\\`` is selected, the script, after looking for some simple interactives, checks if the command following ``\\`` is present in the folder "./exceptions/routines_custom" first, then "./exceptions/routines" and if in neither, it skips the command with its arguments.
-6) Every time a routine is found and loaded, the SOURCE file is updated by removing everything before ``\\`` and the routine is executed as text within the script.
-In particular, every routine can see the SOURCE file (but it's updated, so can't see anything before the command) and can see the CLEAN string too.
+6) Every time a routine is found and loaded, the source file is updated by removing everything before ``\\`` and the routine is executed as text within the script.
+In particular, every routine can see the source file (but it's updated, so can't see anything before the command) and can see the clean string too.
 6.1) Two special routines "begin" and "end" look for subroutines within the folders "./exceptions/subroutines/".
-7) At the end of execution, the script has produced a _grammafied.txt file, which the CLEAN output, a _list_unknowns.txt, with unknown commands, and a _list_log_command.txt, with unknown "begin"-commands.
+7) At the end of execution, the script has produced a _grammafied.txt file, which the clean output, a _list_unknowns.txt, with unknown commands, and a _list_log_command.txt, with unknown "begin"-commands.

 If you want to customise the script, you can add a routine/subroutine into the _custom directories and can override default commands like that.
 Commands that output nothing can be included in the void_custom.txt file, similarly for begin subroutines.